Did you know …

 - Families: particularly those able to work remotely and wanting to spend more quality time together and outdoor living

-There are so many reasons for moving to Spain and we could talk about this for hours, however moving to a foreign country can be a daunting task, with many factors to consider, such as visas, housing, healthcare, language barriers, and cultural differences.
+There are so many reasons for moving to Spain and we could talk about this for hours.
+However, moving to a foreign country can be a daunting task, with many factors to consider.
+Factors such as visas, housing, healthcare, language barriers, and cultural differences.

-This guide covers several aspects you need to know about moving to Spain from the US, including the bureaucratic challenges of relocating, as well as the cultural and social differences you may encounter.
+This guide covers several aspects you need to know about moving to Spain from the US.
+These include the bureaucratic challenges of relocating, as well as the cultural and social differences you may encounter.

-At Move to Malaga, we have been helping US citizens relocate to southern Spain for many years and we understand the obstacles you have to overcome.
+At Move to Malaga, we have been helping US citizens relocate to southern Spain for many years.
+We understand the obstacles you have to overcome.
 We are here to make your relocation a smooth and enjoyable one!
 (Read what people we have helped have to say about us!)

 Requirements for moving to Spain from the US:

 If you are a US citizen planning to move to Spain, there are several requirements you must fulfill.
-These include obtaining the necessary visa prior to your arrival in Spain (with some exceptions) and obtaining residency (your TIE card) once you arrive in Spain.
+These include obtaining the necessary visa prior to your arrival in Spain (with some exceptions).
+Also, btaining residency (your TIE card) once you arrive in Spain.

 As a US citizen, you will need a visa to enter Spain.
 There are several types of visas depending on the purpose of your visit.
 These include short-stay visas for tourism, business, or study, and long-stay visas for work, study, or residence.
-The type of visa you need depends on your specific situation, and it is important to apply for the correct visa before traveling to Spain.
+The type of visa you need depends on your specific situation.
+It is important to apply for the correct visa before traveling to Spain.
 (See the visa section below for the most popular options)

 On arrival in Spain, if you plan to stay for longer than 90 days, you need to apply for residency.
-To obtain residency, you will need to apply for a Foreigner’s Identity Card (TIE) at the nearest Foreigner’s Office (Oficina de Extranjeros) or national police station (policía nacional).
+To obtain residency, you will need to apply for a Foreigner’s Identity Card (TIE).
+You apply at the nearest Foreigner’s Office (Oficina de Extranjeros) or national police station (policía nacional).
 (See the TIE section below for more details)

 The importance of understanding the process before making the move: